renatomateusx/renatomateusx/README.md

 I'm iOS Software Engineer. <br/>
 I'm on this field since 2005, coming from backend to iOS development.
 I believe my backend skills can help the entire team to create a better approach for mobile development since I have experience on this side of development as well.
-I also helped the companies to use the best approach to deliver quality apps, by implementing better practices, using unit tests, reusability, CI/CD
+I also helped the companies to use the best approach to deliver quality apps, by implementing better practices, using unit tests, reusability, CI/CD, etc

 Do you wanna talk with me directly?
 <a href= "https://api.whatsapp.com/send?phone=5571991306561&text=Hi%20Renato.%20Dude!%20I%20was%20seeing%20your%20resume%20and%20i%20was%20love%20it!%20Can%20we%20talk%3F" target="_blank">Click HERE</a>